-The ladybugs which you often see in the garden with a bright black dot is an excellent spider controller.
-Ladybugs don’t eat spiders, but it eats insects which is a food of spider.
-The main difference is that ladybugs are far more efficient insect catcher than spiders.
+The ladybugs commonly seen on the lawn with bright black dots are fantastic spider controllers.
+Ladybugs don’t eat spiders, but it eliminates spider food insects.
+The significant difference is that ladybugs are more efficient insect killers than spiders.

-Spiders get attracted to insects and flies as these are its food.
-Fruits, especially ripe fruits, and open food attract flies and insects.
+Spiders are attracted to insects and flies as these are their preferred foods.
+Fruit, especially ripe and open fruit, attract flies and bugs.

-Since there won’t be as many flies or insect in the house, the spider will have no reason to be there.
+Since there won’t be as many flies or insects in the house, the spider will have no reason to be there.

-Garlic has an overpowering pungent smell.
-It tastes good and commonly used in various cuisines.
-But spiders don’t like the strong smell of garlic.
+Garlic has an overpowering odor.
+It tastes good and is a common ingredient in dishes, but spiders dislike the strong smell of garlic.

-This makes garlic to be a natural spider repellent without having any side effects.
+This makes garlic a natural spider repellent without causing adverse side effects.

 Garlic Based Natural Spider Repellent Recipe

 Spiders need a space to get in the house, and it doesn’t have to be a door.
-Spiders can get inside through tiny small cracks or gap in the door.
-Cover the door gaps, so there is no space when you close the door.
+Spiders can get inside through tiny small cracks or gaps in the door.
+Cover the door gaps so there is no space when you close the door.

 Walk around the house and locate the cracks or gaps.
 Use a caulking gun to seal the holes.
-Most of the time, the apparent crack locations are around the basement windows and corners.
+The apparent crack locations are around most homes’ basement windows and corners.

 18. Diatomaceous Earth Powder

-When spiders walk over the DE powder, it gets stuck to its body.
-The DE powder is very reactive, and it cuts and adheres to the skin of the spider.
-The spider leaks the bodily fluids which get absorbed by the DE powder.
-This causes the spider to die eventually.
+When spiders walk on this compound, it gets stuck to their body.
+The DE powder is incredibly reactive, and it cuts and adheres to the spider’s skin.

-Bleach is very effective homemade spider repellent.
-You may already have bleach at home which you can use to make homemade pesticide.
+Bleach is an effective homemade pesticide that you can use to make homemade spider sprays.

-Spray the bleach into areas where you see spiders and the spider should be gone soon.
-Be careful when using bleach around the fabrics or carpets as it may cause discoloration.
+Simply spray the bleach into places where you see spiders, and you should see the spider skulk away before long.
+Be careful when utilizing bleach near the textiles or upholstery; it can cause discoloration.

 Cover the fabrics or carpet with a plastic material to prevent it from any damage.